RBA fesses up to nationwide bank outages

 “The issue has now been contained.
 Impacted external services are now operational however there has been some delay to overnight processing of payments.”

-Big banks including ANZ, Commonwealth and Westpac copped the fund transfer outage.
+Big banks, including ANZ, Commonwealth and Westpac, as well as smaller operations copped the fund transfer outage, which left customers unable to make transfers for several hours.

+Issues reportedly started about 7pm on Wednesday and the problem was fixed about 3am Thursday.

+However, there were still many complaints from affected customers into Thursday afternoon.
+Some said they were still unable to make transactions, while others complained of incomplete transactions.

-Westpac said it was aware of an issue identified by payment platform operators that was impacting all Australian financial institutions.
+Westpac said it was aware of an issue identified by payment platform operators that was affecting all Australian financial institutions.

-“Please know that this has since been resolved,” the bank said on Wednesday night.
+“Please know that this has since been resolved,” the bank said late on Wednesday.

 ANZ released a similar statement saying it was “experiencing an industry-wide outage” preventing the processing of payments.